mustaqsheikh/superuikit/README.md

 Super UIkit
 ==========

-Super UI Kit is a Joomla Plugin Extension developed by HerdBoy Web Design and Development to integrate the Super Aw.
+Super UI Kit is a Joomla Plugin Extension developed by HerdBoy Web Design and Development to integrate the Super Awesome UIkit into your website.

 This project is a work in progress.